laofilin/skin-lesion-classifier-using-HAM10000/README.md

 # 🏥 Skin Lesion Classification using Deep Learning

-A machine learning project that identifies 7 different types of skin lesions from images using deep learning models.
+A transfer learning project that fine-tunes pre-trained CNNs (ResNet50, EfficientNet, ResNet101) to classify 7 types of skin lesions from the HAM10000 dataset.

 ## 📊 Project Overview